-RTP is not a live meter that tracks your personal winnings.
-It is a theoretical, long-term statistical average calculated over millions — sometimes hundreds of millions — of spins.
-This distinction is critical to understanding why RTP matters and why it can feel misleading in short sessions.
+It is a theoretical, long-term statistical average calculated over millions - sometimes hundreds of millions - of spins.
+This is the key difference to understand why RTP is important, as it also explains the feeling of being tricked after playing the game for a short time.

 Theoretical vs. Actual Returns

-How Game Providers Set RTP
+How Game Providers Determine RTP

 Example of RTP Calculation